 - Annual pass: $70

-Remember to go with a guide or an expert to accompany you during your visit, especially if you are unfamiliar with the park.
+Remember to accompany a guide or an expert during your visit, especially if you are unfamiliar with the park.

 5. Bus Tour

-Las Vegas is also famous for its bus tours, which give you the perfect opportunity to tour the city, take pictures of great sites, and at the same time, learn a bit about each place you visit.
+Las Vegas is also famous for its bus tours, which give visitors the perfect opportunity to explore the city, take pictures of great sites, and learn a bit about each place they visit.

-If you want to explore a little more of the Fremont Street Experience when you visit downtown Las Vegas, there is a free bus route called the Downtown Loop, which takes you around the area's main points, including the Arts District.
+If you visit downtown Las Vegas and want to explore a little more of the Fremont Street Experience, there is a free bus route called the Downtown Loop.
+It takes you around the area's main points, including the Arts District.

 To save time and money, book in advance and note that prices may vary depending on the number of stops and the area you plan to visit.